joelchan/notes/content/R- Formality Considered Harmful.md

 enableToc: false # do not show a table of contents on this page creation date: $=dv.current().file.ctime last modified date: $=dv.current().file.mtime
-title: "Formality Considered Harmful: Experiences, Emerging Themes, and Directions on the Use of Formal Representations in Interactive Systems"
 author: "Frank Shipman, Catherine Marshall"
 year: 1999
 reference: